SHND/args-command-router/README.md

 In case you want to disable default help set the configuration option `helpType` to `null`.

+## Debug

+After a while, number of routes can increase and get complicated.
+In order to get an idea of how pathItems are connected in the tree, you can call the `app.debug()`.
+This will print the entire tree on the console.

 ## Application Configuration

 You can configure the args-command-router behavior when instantiating the Application.